 Regularly report to the Board of Directors about committee activities, issues, and related recommendations.

-Provide an open avenue of communication between internal audit, the external auditors, and the Board of Directors.
+Provide an open avenue of communication betweenthe CFO, the CEO, the external auditors, and the Board of Directors.

-Report annually to the Board of Directors, stakeholders etc., describing the committee’s composition, responsibilities and how they were discharged, and any other information deemed necessary to be brought to the Board of Director’s attention including approval of non-audit services.
+Report annually to the Board of Directorsdescribing the committee’s composition, responsibilities and how they were discharged, and any other information deemed necessary to be brought to the Board of Director’s attention including approval of non-audit services.

 Review any other reports the company issues that relate to committee responsibilities.